gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 the HSL, I've learned that the easiest way to cope (for me) was to just lie low and never identify as a girl online.
-But, I found myself gatekeeping other girls from the field: I remember watching the Team Siren promotional video and condemning them as attention whores, growing angry at girls who were streaming with visible cleavage and considering them to just be Kaceytron rip-offs who were just there to attract a few more viewers, and girls who mentioned who would correct people saying things like "glhf boys" with "actually, I'm a girl" got an immediate mute from me in-game.
+But, I found myself gatekeeping other girls from the field: I remember watching the Team Siren promotional video and condemning them as attention whores, growing angry at girls who were streaming with visible cleavage and considering them to just be Kaceytron rip-offs who were just there to attract a few more viewers, and girls who would correct people saying things like "glhf boys" with "actually, I'm a girl" got an immediate mute from me in-game.
 I even victim-blamed a bit: for girls who had suffered harassment after joining voice communications, I would condemn them for even joining the chat in the first place.
 If you're a girl gamer, you should just know that that's clearly something you shouldn't do, and I had no pity for somebody who had essentially brought it on themselves.
-I had a difficult dual-consciousness I had to internally reconcile with, because I also understood and had experienced first-handed the shameful reality of how women were treated in the gaming community.
+I had a difficult dual-consciousness I had to internally reconcile with, because I also understood and had experienced first-hand the shameful reality of how women were treated in the gaming community.
 It's an omnipresent force, and from even just logging into the client and looking at champion portraits, it's clear to anybody how oppressive and sexualized the space that women in gaming are forced to exist in is.
 I had refused to acknowledge the very issues I was a victim of, and as a result, failed to even be an ally to myself.
 But, when what my trade was, when what I loved to do came face-to-face with what I enjoyed the most, when my career intersected with the